Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation

 \subsection{Cross-validation as a validation task generator}

-In cross-validation (CV), predictive performance is estimated using $n_{\text{val}}$ validation observations obtained from held-out subsets of the data.
-Let $T_i$ denote the prediction task associated with validation observation $i$, and let $L_i$ denote the corresponding prediction loss.
+In cross-validation (CV), predictive performance is estimated using $n_{\text{val}}$ validation observations from held-out subsets.
+Let $T_i$ denote the task associated with validation observation $i$, and $L_i$ the corresponding loss.
 Standard CV estimates predictive risk as

 This estimator implicitly targets the quantity

 where $P_{\text{CV}}$ denotes the distribution of validation tasks induced by the sampling design and the CV procedure.
 Conventional CV and other resampling procedures such as its spatial variants or the boostrap can therefore be conceptualized as \emph{task generators} that draw tasks from an underlying task distribution.